saaimulation/Project-Aero/README.md

 `[████------] 40%`
 Manufacturing a half-span model of the front wing on the Bambu A1, as well as a larger version for decoration.<br>
 These parts will be used for physical testing in the upgraded wind tunnel.
 *psst.
-There's a free F1 wing model for you inside*
+There's a free F1 wing model for you inside!*

 ### 🌬️ [Grand Prix — Wind Tunnel Mark II](./grand-prix-wind-tunnel) ⏳ Planned
 `[----------] 0%`